The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 The greater long-nosed bat is also known as the Mexican long-nosed bat.
-Their population is decreasing due to agriculture and aquaculture and human intrusion and disturbance.
+Their population is decreasing due to agriculture, aquaculture, human intrusion, and disturbance.

-They can mainly be found in Texas and Mexico, where they move from central Mexico in the summer.
+They are mainly found in Texas and Mexico, where they move from central Mexico in the summer.
 In winter, they move back to warmer climates.